+R equired:

-27:319 Secondary School Curriculum and Instruction .2 credits 27:322 Supervision of Instruction .3 credits 27:330 Elementary School Curriculum and Instruction .2 credits
+27:319 Secondary School Curriculum and Instruction S

+Supervision of Instruction

+Elementary School Curriculum and Instruction

 Any combination of courses to meet the minimum of 30 credits which may include up to 6 credits in pertinent electives from course offerings outside the College of Education.
 Elective courses should be planned with the graduate adviser.